dapr/docs/howto/configure-mtls/README.md

 ### Setting up mTLS with the configuration resource

 In Kubernetes, Dapr creates a default configuration resource with mTLS enabled.
+Sentry, the certificate authority system pod, is installed both with Helm and with the Dapr CLI using `dapr init --kubernetes`.

 Depending on how you install Dapr, this resource may reside in the `default` namespace if you installed Dapr using the Dapr CLI, or the `dapr-system` namespace if deployed using Helm.